briana-wolf/ML-Industrial_Calcination_Process_Control/README.md

 # Machine Learning Problem: Industrial Calcination Process Control
 # Objective
-In the mineral processing the calcination step improves an important property of the mineral which we have called PV.
-In order to control this property, operators have numerous levers to modify.
-The amount of time it is
+In the processing of an industrial mineral, the calcination step improves an important property which we have called PV.
+In order to control this property, operators have numerous levers to control the temperature and residence time of the mineral in the kiln and thus the outcome property.
 In this project I assess the feasibility of using supervised machine learning to determine for this multi-variate control problem.

 # Data
 Data contains lab results from kiln discharge samples in a mineral calcincation process.
 Data uploaded here is a modified data set for demonstration purposes.